sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-06-13-the_document.md

 mythomemetic in nature.
 Like slender man on steroids.

 > They think that there's a mythomeme presenting as four
-> members of the antimemetics divison that nobody
+> members of the antimemetics division that nobody
 > remembers?

 Yes.
 The complex finds new mythomemes every day, and